tanuj888/Terraform-with-CI-CD/README.md

    ![](https://github.com/tanuj888/Terraform-with-CI-CD/blob/main/build.JPG)
 6. Go to your AWS Console and you'll find a new VPC created.
 7. Clean Up
-  * Add a step **Terraform destroy** as mentioned in the scipt above which will destroy the created infrastructure.
+  * Add a step **Terraform destroy** in the pipeline as mentioned in the scipt above which will destroy the created infrastructure.